Mbugus2008/Rental/README.md

 4. **Explore the seeded portfolio**

-   The first launch creates `rental.db` in the project root and seeds a few properties, tenants, leases, and payments.
+   The first launch provisions a SQL Server database named `RentalDb` (LocalDB by default) and seeds a few properties, tenants, leases, and payments.
 You can add, edit, or delete records using the navigation links in the header.
+Update the `RentalDatabase` connection string in `appsettings.json` if you want to target a different SQL Server instance.

 ## Project structure